nterreri/thesis/report/chapter6.md

 been provided (and materialized in the integration testing "MockSearch" class and shown integrated at the postprocessing stage; see also RQ5).

-- **To explore other applications of NLP that could be useful to extract information from natural language data.**
+- **To explore other applications of NLP that could be useful to extract information from natural language data**

 The current project has used NLP to investigate a hybrid approach to chatbot technology, making use of both rule or grammar based technologies and machine learning with the categorizer (RQ0, RQ2, RQ3).
 Secondly, NLP was used for the synonym generation (RQ8).

 - **To implement a chatbot brain using open source technology.**

 As mentioned, a chatbot brain was implemented in RiveScript, after reviewing the available choice of technologies given the restrictions on patient data (RQNF0, RQ1).